 Sibby Anderson-Thompkins, Ph.D., Volunteer Advisor

 Dr. Thompkins serves as Director of Postdoctoral Affairs at the University of North Carolina at Chapel Hill.
 She brings more than fifteen years experience in academic advising and student affairs administration.
 Her expertise is in serving and supporting the success of women, internationals, and underrepresented minority undergraduate students, graduate students, and postdoctoral scholars.
 Previously, Dr. Thompkins served as Assistant Dean of Students and Assistant Dean in the Office of Student Academic Counseling at UNC.
 In addition, she served as an associate dean of student affairs at Hampshire College in Amherst, Massachusetts.
 Prior to her return to UNC, she served as a clinical faculty member in education and as the Assistant Dean of the College at Agnes Scott College in Decatur, Georgia.
 Dr. Thompkins is a third generation college-educated African-American raised in North Carolina, with a long family legacy of Black educators.
 Presently, Dr. Thompkins serves on UNC’s Provost Council on Diversity Pipeline Programs and the Provost Committee on LGBTQ Life.
 On the national level, she has been an active member of the National Postdoctoral Association (NPA) serving on the Diversity Committee, the NPA’s first Diversity Officer, and the Advisory Group for the NPA ADVANCE Project: From Postdoc to Faculty: Transition Issues for Women Scientists.
+Dr. Thompkins has been a presenter at multiple DiverseScholar sessions such as professional development activities at SACNAS and postdoctoral advocacy talks at the NPA.

 Cynthia-Lou Coleman, Ph.D., Volunteer Advisor

 Dr. Coleman is a Professor of Communication at Portland State University in Oregon.
 Her research is on how science is communicated in mass media channels and with a special interest in how issues that engage indigenous peoples reveal social values.
 Coleman’s research examines native perspectives and mainstream scientific discourse that unfold in such controversies as the unearthing of Kennewick Man, fishing rights in the U.S. Pacific Northwest, and mine construction on Indian lands.
 She has held fellowships at the Smithsonian Institution’s National Museum of the American Indian and the Centers for Disease Control and Prevention and serves as an associate editor for the journal Science Communication.
 Coleman teaches theory and research methods and is currently chair of the Department of Communication.
 She is an enrolled member of the Osage (Wah-sha-she) Tribe.
 Dr. Coleman spoke on the panel “Broadening the Participation of Underrepresented Populations in Online Science Communication & Communities” at the ScienceOnline2012 conference as well as on “Blogging and Twitter Fundamentals: Promoting Your Science Online” at the SACNAS 2012 conference.
+In 2014 & 2015, Dr. Coleman served as a reviewer for the DiverseScholar Science Communication (SciComm) Diversity travel fellowship.

 Cassandra Brooks, M.S., Contributing Writer